AlexsLemonade/OpenScPCA-analysis/README.md

 You can ask questions, propose analyses, get help in [Github Discussions](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions).

 You can also join the OpenScPCA community in the `#open_scpca` channel on our [Cancer Data Science Slack](https://cancer-data-science.slack.com/).

+Github issues are reserved for planned and defined tasks or bug reports.
+If this is your first time interacting with the project, please post in Discussions.

 Please see [Tool for communication](#STUB_LINK) for more information.